 Speaking of an online mortgage platform

-Here are the main insights from our team achieved while working on the development of an online mortgage platform.
+Here are the main insights from our team of mortgage platform developers achieved while working on the development of an online mortgage platform.
 These statements summarize the main ideas in the article and are laid out as thoughts from our team members:

 - Since we are going to develop an online mortgage service, let’s first identify our target end-user and create a flow to define the principal stages and activities.